peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

  the value of an arbitrary-precision integer.
 * `EInteger ModPow(EInteger pow,
       EInteger mod)`<br>
- Calculates the remainder when an arbitrary-precision integer raised to a certain power is divided by another arbitrary-precision integer.
+ Calculates the remainder when this arbitrary-precision integer raised to a certain power is divided by another arbitrary-precision integer.
 * `EInteger Multiply(EInteger bigintMult)`<br>
  Multiplies this instance by the value of an arbitrary-precision integer